Police officer killed, another seriously wounded in hotel room shootout in Georgia

 The shooting suspect also was shot by one of the officers and was undergoing medical treatment and expected to survive, Gwinnett County Police Chief J.D.
 McClure said during a news conference.

 The shootout happened Sunday morning near Stone Mountain, about 25 miles (40 kilometers) northeast of Atlanta.
-The officers were dispatched to a hotel after a caller reported that a person staying there had used “fraud or a forgery” to rent a room, the police chief said.
+The officers were dispatched to the hotel after a caller in another state reported someone had fraudulently used their credit card there, the Georgia Bureau of Investigation said in a statement.
+The agency said the front desk clerk directed the officers to the room of the person who had used the credit card.

 “They began discussing the scenario or the incident with him,” McClure said.
 “And at some point the suspect produced a handgun and, in an unprovoked attack, fired at our Gwinnett County police officers."